Mdasiftalukdar/Mdasiftalukdar/README.md

 # Hi I am Asif 👋

-## I'm an AI enthusiast, and learner, and wanna be a researcher.
+## I'm an AI enthusiast, and a learner, and wanna be a researcher.

 - ✨ I am currently pursuing my Master's in Computer Science at the University of Lethbridge.
 - 🌱 I was an Adjunct lecturer at the department of CSE, BRAC University, and also served in the position of IELTS instructor for a few months at an organization.